sunilblog/Advanced-Link-Injector-Wordpress-Plugin-/README.md

 # Advanced-Link-Injector-Wordpress-Plugin-
 Automatically injects and manages post links on static pages under specific headings based on categories.
 Features smart sync for Title/URL changes and automatic cleanup on Trash.
-Designed for high-traffic sites using the Classic Editor.
+Designed for sites using the Classic Editor.

-Here’s a clean **GitHub-ready `README.md` version** of your content, converted from HTML into Markdown and lightly polished for clarity and consistency (no meaning changed).

 ---

 ## 📖 Complete Usage Manual & Features

 This plugin automates the process of adding post links to static pages.
 Below is a full summary of all active features and how everything works.
+Designed for sites using the Classic Editor.

 ---